CardoCodes/autofill-arena/README.md

+# MiddleAI Firefox Extension

+This repository contains a Firefox extension built with React and TypeScript.

+## Project Structure

 # AI Job Application Assistant

 An intelligent browser extension that streamlines the job application process using AI.
 Automatically fills out job applications, generates tailored resumes and cover letters, and helps track your application progress.